 You should complete the ‘Notice of Intention to Submit a Research Thesis’ which is available here.

-Prior to your Viva Voce examination you will need to submit three soft-bound copies of your PhD thesis to Student Administration.
+Prior to your Viva Voce examination you will need to submit two soft-bound copies of your PhD thesis to Student Administration.
 You should also have a copy bound for yourself so that you can take it into the Viva Voce with you.
 It is recommended that these initial copies are soft-bound so that if, as is likely, you need to make corrections to your text you can have the soft-bound volumes taken apart and hard-bound with your new, corrected pages.

 You should also complete a Declaration of Originality form when you submit your soft-bound copies.
 The form is available here.